-I’ve been admiring them on Pinterest for several years!
+I’ve been admiring Velvet Pumpkins on Pinterest for several years!
 Now that I know how frugal and easy they are, I wonder why I waited so long to make my own.

 I’m sharing how I made mine and tips I learned in the process.